-Check out these fun ways to teach the /ch/ sound to your little learners.
+Check out these fun ways to teach /ch/ and ch digraph to your little learners.
 When I started teaching Kindergarten, we spent the entire school year focusing on letters and sounds of the alphabet.
 Now, Kindergarten teachers are teaching the alphabet during the first half of the school year on the alphabet and then we move on to additional sounds to make words.
+Let’s check out digraph activities for first grade and digraph activities for kindergarten.

 I also love to introduce this topic using this Phonics Tales book called Chimp and Chick’s Lunch.
 We made the /ch/ sound each time the book makes this sound.
 Then, we also complete some simple whole-group phonics activities as our curriculum dictates.
 (We use the Orton Gillingham approach to phonics and some direct phonics instruction activities.)